apache/flink/docs/dev/table/sql/ddl.md

 Notes:

 - A computed column defined on a source table is computed after reading from the source, it can be used in the following SELECT query statements.
-- A computed column cannot be the target of an INSERT statement, INSERT statement should match SELECT clause's schema with sink table's schema without computed column.
+- A computed column cannot be the target of an INSERT statement.
+In INSERT statement, the schema of SELECT clause should match the schema of target table without computed columns.

 **WATERMARK**